What is the German GAAP?

 What Does All This Mean for a Company?

 When it is easier to understand financial reports, a company has better chances of getting approved by both local and international creditors, banks, and loaners.
 They have better chances of forming international relationships because the outside party has no need to do extra calculations and conversions since everything follows a specific format.
 This is vital in forming relations with business partners because a potential partner would like to review a company's assets and financial reports before they can decide whether the partnership would be beneficial and profitable.

-As mentioned above it also helps a company receive loans and investments.
-An investor, broker, bank or creditor would no longer have to resort to hiring a tedious financial team just to dissect a financial report given by a company.
+It also helps a company receive loans and investments.
+An investor, broker, bank or creditor would no longer have to resort tot he tedious process of hiring financial team just to dissect a financial report published by a company.
 Since everything is presented in a known format they just need one specialist in that type of financial reporting to be able to understand what was given and to interpret whether it shows profit or not.

-Lastly it is also a good format and set of principles when it comes to taxes and legal proceedings.
+Lastly, it is also a good format and set of principles when it comes to taxes and legal proceedings.
 This is because the standards are the same all across the board across all organizations, so the reviewing board will not have to resort to numerous calculations and translations.
 A report following the given standards and format of the GAAP in Germany will be accurate in all regards and can easily be compared with the reports of other companies to double check for accuracy.
-Some nations are currently trying to move from their local GAAP standards and want to create an international committee aimed at a more common use of IFRS, but so far in Germany, the GAAP certainly will remain for years.
+Some nations are currently trying to move away from their local GAAP standards and want to create an international committee aimed at a more common use of IFRS, but so far in Germany, the GAAP certainly will remain in use for years to come.

 For more information contact us now!